 1. There are no pending criminal charges against you

-To be eligible for expungement in Oregon, you cannot have any pending criminal charges against you in any jurisdiction.
+To be eligible to expunge an Oregon criminal conviction, you cannot have any pending criminal charges against you in any jurisdiction.

 This means Oregon, Washington, any other state, or any other federal or tribal court.

-2. You have completed all the conditions of your criminal sentence
+2. You have complied with the court's sentence

 I pleaded no contest to a crime.
 Does this count as a conviction?